GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-pico-tutorial-a-stockquote-sample.markdown

 Now since both Pico library and the StockQuote web service proxy have been added in the project, you can try to build the project, if no build error, job well done, you can continue to the next step, otherwise, please do some toubleshooting, or check the source of this tutourial(in the Examples folder of Pico).

-Below is an Xcode screenshot after finish this step(please save the screenshot to local then view if the web version is not large enough to view clearly):
+Below is an Xcode screenshot after finishing this step(please save the screenshot to local to view if the web version is not large enough to view clearly):

 {% img center /images/pico/tutorial01/screen_shot1.png 600 800 %}